Frequently Asked Questions

 How many times can I call the PAL?

 - Although our PAL volunteers receive continual training, we are not qualified to provide ongoing counseling services.
 However, we will talk to students whenever they need us, provided that each conversation is about a different issue.
 We also provide referrals to counselors at Counseling Consultation Service, other organizations and university departments who have expertise.

 Can I call and request to speak with a specific volunteer?

 - No, all of volunteers can talk about any challenges or concerns a caller may have.
 Every volunteer received training in listening, providing options to resources and accessing referrals.
 Our volunteers will refer you to a variety of on and off-campus resources on a wide range of topics.

 Can I only call from 8 p.m. to midnight?

 - Yes, the PAL operates weekdays from 8 p.m. to midnight when classes are in session during fall and spring semesters.
-The PAL does not operate during university breaks, exam weeks or when university offices are closed.
+The PAL does not operate during university breaks or when university offices are closed.